 No. 6 Kentucky earns hard-fought 80-76 win over Mississippi

-No. 6 Kentucky earns hard-fought 80-76 win over MississippiMississippi head coach Kermit Davis calls out to his players during the first half of an NCAA college basketball game against Kentucky in Oxford, Miss., Tuesday, March 5, 2019.
-(AP Photo/Rogelio V. Solis)

-OXFORD, Miss.
-(AP) -- Keldon Johnson scored 22 points, Tyler Herro added 20 and No. 6 Kentucky earned a hard-fought 80-76 win over Mississippi on Tuesday night.
+OXFORD, Miss. — Keldon Johnson scored 22 points, Tyler Herro added 20 and No. 6 Kentucky earned a hard-fought 80-76 win over Mississippi on Tuesday night.

 Kentucky (25-5, 14-3 Southeastern Conference) bounced back from its 71-52 loss at No. 5 Tennessee on Saturday.
 PJ Washington had 13 points — all in the second half — to help the Wildcats ward off a tough challenge from the Rebels.